jb-williams/zipxf/README.md

     -h   - Shows this menu.
     -z   - Zips all files in Current Working Directory into an Archive.
     -uz  - Unzips Archive into Current Working Directory.
-    -t   - (Not Working)TarGz's all files in Current Working Dirctory into an Archive.
+    -t   - TarGz's all files in Current Working Dirctory into an Archive.
-    -ut  - (Not Working)Un-TarGz Archive into Current Working Directory.
+    -ut

 ex:
 zipxf -z archive.zip